cleesmith/picamera_motion_socket_flask/README.markdown

 ## (3) On another server
 > Maybe, on the same Raspberry Pi (RPi).
-This was not tested, because if you're using this setup to "catch a thief" or whatever then having the images on the RPi isn't going to help as they could just smash it or take it ... leaving you with no images.
+This was not tested, because if you're using this setup to "catch a thief" or whatever then having the images on the RPi isn't going to help as any ne'er–do–well could just smash it or take it ... leaving you with no images.
-Of course, this all depends on your situation.

 ### start socket server:
 ```